-- 1. THAT in the first instance, monitoring of consented activities at Ahuroa-B Gas Storage (AGS) facilities and for the connecting pipeline to Stratford Power Station (SPS) in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Ahuroa-B Gas Storage facilities and for the connecting pipeline to Stratford Power Station in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
+THAT the option for a review of resource consents 3681-2 and 7432-1 in June 2021, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate.